ramonclaudio/tanstack-start-hackathon/docs/INTEGRATIONS.md

 Optional third-party service configurations.

+> [!NOTE]
+> All integrations in this document are **optional**.
+The base application works with email/password authentication only.

 ---

 ## GitHub OAuth

-Enables "Sign in with GitHub" authentication.
+**Optional** - Enables "Sign in with GitHub" as an alternative to email/password.

 ### Why Two OAuth Apps?